lm2343635/Grouper-Server/README.md

 # Grouper's API Document
-This is the REST API document of Grouper Web service, which is a group finance manager application using multiple untrusted servers.
+This is the REST API document of Grouper Web service.
+Grouper is a framwework for creating mobile applications based on data syncrhonization using multiple unstrusted servers.

 ### 1. Group